mottibec/mottibec/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
-- 🔭 &nbsp; The last project i worked on is [LaunchDate](https://www.launchdate.today)

 <h3>🛠 Tech Stack</h3>